Mikadifo/DontForgetMeAPI/README.md

 3. Third, run `npm i` in order to install the project dependencies.
 4. Last, run `npm run dev` and test the root [endpoint](http://localhost:8000/).
 ## Changes and tests
-First, thanks if you want to collaborate with a improvement in the project, after doing your cahnges run the local server tests using the followin command:
+First, thanks if you want to collaborate with an improvement in the project, after doing your changes, run the local server tests using the following command:
 `npm run test`
 All the tests must pass.
 ## API Endpoints